“And anyone who has once known this land can never be quite free from the nostalgia for it.” – D. H. Lawrence [on Sicily]

 Embrace the hospitality

 Sicilians, in general, are known for their hospitality.
 But I’ve experienced – first-hand – the warm hospitality of the locals of Milazzo.
-The hospitality and gatherings usually revolve around food which is awesome if you, like me, really love food and especially exploring a new culture through food.
+The hospitality and gatherings usually revolve around food which is awesome if you, like me, love food and desire to explore a new destination by eating your way through it.
+Nope, not even ashamed to say that.

-When the locals invite you over for lunch or dinner, you can expect a feast that’ll make you wonder if you perhaps missed that it’s someone’s birthday.
-You can also expect to meet not only your friends’ parents, but also their grandparents, uncles and aunts, and perhaps even their siblings, cousins, nieces and nephews and great aunts or uncles.
+When the locals invite you over for lunch or dinner, you can expect a feast that’ll make you wonder if you perhaps didn’t know it’s someone’s birthday.
+You can expect to meet not only your friends’ parents, but also their grandparents, uncles and aunts, and perhaps even their siblings, cousins, nieces and nephews and great aunts or uncles.
 It makes me rethink the word “hospitality” I’ll tell you that.
 The world needs more of it.

 If you are lucky enough to befriend some locals in Milazzo, you are sure to be a recipient of many dinner invitations, lunch invitations or future holiday invitations, for that matter.
 Who knows?
-Also, don’t be alarmed if a neighbour knocks on your door with a basket of fresh fruit or a steaming oven dish with Pasta alla Norma or some other local specialty.
-The point is that the people of Milazzo are hospitable, warm, and generally pretty awesome people.
+Also, don’t be alarmed if a neighbour knocks on your door with a basket of fresh fruit or a steaming oven dish with Pasta alla Norma or some other local specialty to make you feel right at home.
+The people of Milazzo are hospitable, warm, and generally just plain cool.

 Savour the natural beauty

-If ever you bump into a Sicilian outside of Sicily (usually in the North), you can expect at least one complaint about the weather.
+If ever you bump into a Sicilian outside of Sicily (usually in the North), you can expect at least one complaint about the weather up North.
 And I understand it all too well: ocean, mountains and great weather, Sicilians have it all.

 Around Milazzo, they also have volcanoes.
 Off the coast of Milazzo, you can see a part of the conglomerate of seven small volcanic islands, aka, the Aeolian Islands.

-An outing to the Aeolian Islands is a must when you’re in the area – beaches with black sand and inviting Mediterranean waters like you have only ever dreamed of.
+An outing to the Aeolian Islands is a must when you’re in the area – beaches with black sand and inviting Mediterranean waters like you have only ever dreamed of, await you.

-Then there’s also the beautiful pebble beaches and plenty swimming spots around Milazzo including two of my favourites, Lido La Fenice and Baia del Tono.
+Then there’s also the alluring pebble beaches (which can keep you busy for hours on end, collecting pretty pebbles while bronzing in the sun) and plenty swimming spots around Milazzo including two of my favourites, Lido La Fenice and Baia del Tono.

 Back on the topic of food.
-I could talk about it all day: cannoli, granita, pasta alla norma, parmigiana di melanzane, pistacchi, arancini, caponata, involtini, swordfish, and seafood in all its forms.
-Okay, this list can literally go on forever because you will never run out of drool-inducing food in this place!
+I could talk about it all day: cannoli, granita, pasta alla norma, parmigiana di melanzane, pistacchi, arancini, caponata, involtini (I know you’re getting hungry by now), clams, swordfish (actually, seafood in all its forms)… okay, this list can go on forever because you will never run out of drool-inducing food in this place!

-There are also a couple of local food festivals like the fresh fish food festival and the eggplant food festival in and around Milazzo.
+There are also a couple of local food festivals like the fresh fish food festival and the eggplant food festival, to name just two, in and around Milazzo.

 Learn about the history

-If you’re a history fan, you might also find Milazzo quite interesting.
+If you’re a history fan, you’ll find Milazzo intriguing.
 Dating back to 716 BC, it was founded by settlers from Zancle (modern-day Messina) and was, over time, inhabited by the Greeks, Romans and Arabs, among others.

 The castle of Milazzo which towers out above the town is said to be the biggest castle in Sicily and it covers almost 14.000 square meters.